 Brenda Spriggs, MD, MPH, MBA

 Both melanoma and age spots can cause brown lesions on the skin.
-It is important to be able to tell the difference between the two: while age spots can be a nuisance, melanoma can be deadly; in fact, it's the most dangerous form of skin cancer.
-Although melanoma and age spots share common features, there are ways to distinguish them.
+It is very important to differentiate these two skin conditions.
+While age spots can be a cosmetic nuisance, they are harmless.
+Melanoma, however, can be deadly.
+In fact, melanoma is the most dangerous form of skin cancer.
+Although melanoma and age spots share some common features, there are some distinguishing characteristics.

-People who have a history of heavy sun exposure are at increased risk for both melanoma and age spots.
-To prevent sun-related skin damage, the American Academy of Dermatology advises daily use of sunscreen with an SPF of 30 or higher, even on days that are cloudy or overcast.
-Be sure to choose a sunscreen that also provides specific protection against damaging ultraviolet rays from the sun, known as UVA and UVB rays.
-Minimizing time outside when the sun is most powerful, between 10 am and 2 pm, is recommended as well.
+People with fair skin and those who have a history of heavy sun exposure are at increased risk for age spots, melanoma and other forms of skin cancer.
+To prevent sun-related skin damage, the American Academy of Dermatology advises daily use of sunscreen with an SPF of 30 or higher, even on cloudy days.
+Be sure to choose a sunscreen that provides specific protection for both UVA and UVB, two types of damaging ultraviolet radiation from the sun.
+Wearing protective clothing and minimizing time outside when the sun is most powerful -- between 10 a.m. and 2 p.m., is recommended as well.

 Age spots do not require treatment, although it's possible to treat them cosmetically with fading creams or laser treatments.
 If melanoma is diagnosed before it has spread to other organs, it is highly curable.
 Melanoma must be surgically removed.
 Depending on the size of the lesion, melanoma can sometimes be removed in a dermatologist's office.
 If melanoma has invaded deep into the skin or spread to other organs, chemotherapy or radiation therapy may be necessary.